djnavarro/sampling-differences/README.md

 The structure of this repository is based on Danielle Navarro’s [cogsci-template](https://github.com/djnavarro/cogsci-template) and roughly mirrors the conventions documented there.
-It contains the following folders, each with their own README.md file:
+The substantive content consists of the following folders, each with their own README.md
+file:

   - [inputs](./inputs) contains the files I was provided with, unedited
   - [preprocessing](./preprocessing) contains an R script that reads